-Typically, a processor will also perform a personal credit check on the owner of the business or ask for your business’ financial statements to make sure it can support potential refunds and chargebacks.
+Typically, a processor will also perform a personal credit check on the owner of the business or ask for your business's financial statements to make sure it can support potential refunds and chargebacks.

-If you already have a merchant account, you're well on your way to having established your business and setting up consistent cash flow, but are you getting the most out of your relationship with your service provider?
-If you think you might be paying too much in fees, or there are some things about your contract that you don't understand, you may want to consider switching.
-The last thing you want though is to switch to another provider that is just as bad or worse than your current one.
+If you already have a merchant account, you're well on your way to having established your business and setting up consistent cash flow; it's worth considering the following questions and asking yourself if you are getting the most out of your relationship with your service provider.
+If you think you might be paying too much in fees, or there are some things about your contract that you don't understand, you may want to consider how to get out of your merchant contract or switch.

-1) What are the contract terms and conditions?
+1. What are the contract terms and conditions?

-Many merchant service providers have lengthy contracts that are difficult or impossible to escape.
+Many merchant service providers have lengthy long term contracts that are difficult or impossible to escape.
 Ask your current provider how long your contract is, what happens if you want to end the contract early, and what you need to do to cancel the contract when the term is up.
 (Pro tip: look for a processor who offers a merchant account on a month-to-month basis).

-2) What is the real processing fee?
+2. What is the real processing fee?

-3) Are there any additional fees or charges that I should be aware of?
+3. Are there any additional fees or charges that I should be aware of?

-4) If I have a problem how can I get help?
+4. If I have a problem, how can I get help?